caseykneale/PickingALanguage2020/README.md

 ## My Suggestions

 ### Data
 For my needs I find Julia typically fits the bill.
 That said - every project is different.
 Sometimes I run to R for vetted statistical methods.
 But, I mostly find myself creating new algorithms.
-So I use Julia for fast prototyping, performance tuning, and fast deliverables.
+So I use Julia for fast prototyping, performance tuning, and turning prototypes into fast deliverables.
 Also - the community is awesome!

 Python is nice, but it has some deficits for what I do.
 I mostly use python when asked too by my superiors.
 Your mileage will likely vary here; I'm in a weird position.
 Python has great tools for routinely churning data, building pipelines, and deploying tools.
 A benefit to both Julia, Python, and R, is that they can interop with a suite of external tools to build productive stacks.
 Some stacks are easier to link than others.

 | Primary Need | Secondary Need | Tertiary Need | Platform                    | Okay With  | Language |
 |     :-:      | :-:            | :-:           | :-:                         | :-:        | :-:      |